 It is also symptomatic of a number of diseases, including:

 - gonorrhea, and

 Incidence and Prevalence of Sore Throat

-Approximately 40%60% of cases of sore throat are caused by a virus and about 15% are associated with Streptococcus infection (strep throat).
+Approximately 40 to 60 percent of cases of sore throat are caused by a virus and about 15 percent are associated with Streptococcus infection (strep throat).
 In the United States, children typically average five sore throats per year and Streptococcus infection every 4 years.
 Adults typically experience two sore throats per year and Streptococcus infection approximately every 8 years.

 The incidence worldwide is higher, possibly because of resistance to antibiotics caused by overprescription.
 Sore throat is more prevalent in winter, when respiratory disease incidence is highest.
 The incidence of pharyngitis and strep throat is highest in children between the ages of 5 and 18.
 Sore throat is rare in children younger than 3 years old.

 Causes and Risk Factors for Sore Throat

 Viral upper respiratory tract infection that produces postnasal drip, such as the common cold, and seasonal allergies are the most common causes of sore throat.
 Organisms such as Streptococcus, Mycoplasma pneumoniae, Chlamydia pneumoniae, and Neisseria gonorrhoeae cause bacterial pharyngitis.
 Infection is spread by person-to-person contact.